thoughtbot/maintaining-open-source-projects/notes-raw.md

 # Notes that might go into the book

+Regarding terminology, might be better to use patch instead of PR to avoid assuming GitHub for the reader’s projects:

+book/02-community.md:up with.
+Questions and feature requests will start queueing up.
+While you book/02-community.md:Feature requests, help requests, bug reports, and patches all land in your book/02-community.md:projects, uses a browser extension to post pre-cooked answers into pull requests book/03-git.md:GitHub pull requests.
+From those discussions, decisions arise on what should the book/03-git.md:* Pull requests that are small in scope fit into a single commit.
+Some book/03-git.md:* Similar rules apply to merging or splitting pull requests as you see fit. book/03-git.md:## Reject pull requests book/04-quality.md:Public discussions in pull requests shape these standards, deciding not only book/04-quality.md:requests that do not conform to the style guides.
+Hound is book/05-documentation.md:* Submitting Pull Requests maintaining-an-open-source-project documentation % grep -r PR book book/03-git.md:You check your emails in the morning, and you happily find a pull request (PR) waiting book/03-git.md:  and understand the context and discussion in this PR. book/03-git.md:a PR is also a potential new feature in your project that you will need to take care book/03-git.md:To make sure merging a given PR is a good idea, you can ask the following book/04-quality.md:consistently the first reviewer of any PR in the projects that set it up.
+It being

+---

 Explain in "nobody owes anything to anyone" that thats what almost every OSI license says: http://opensource.org/licenses/